MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: adjustment, negative, positive, increase, decrease ms.date: 02/01/2019
+ms.search.keywords: adjustment, negative, positive, increase, decrease ms.date: 02/04/2019
 ms.author: sgroespe

 ---
 # Count Inventory Using Documents
-You can take a physical inventory of your items using the physical inventory order and the physical inventory recording documents.
+You can take a physical inventory of your items by using physical inventory order and physical inventory recording documents.
 The **Physical Inventory Order** page is used to organize the complete inventory counting project, for example one per location.
-The **Physical Inventory Recording** page is used by to perform the actual counting of items.
+The **Physical Inventory Recording** page is used by to communicate and capture the actual counting of items.
 You can create multiple recordings for one order, for example to distribute groups of items to different employees.

-The **Physical Inventory Recording** report is printed from each recording and contains empty quantity fields for entering the counted inventory.
-When a user is done counting, and the quantities are entered on the **Physical Inventory Recoding** page, they choose the **Finish** action.
+The **Physical Inventory Recording** report can be printed from each recording and contains empty quantity fields for entering the counted inventory.
+When a user is done counting, and the quantities are entered on the **Physical Inventory Recoding** page, you choose the **Finish** action.
 This transfers the quantities to the related lines on the **Physical Inventory Order** page.
 Functionality ensures that no item count can be recorded twice.

 > [!NOTE]
 > This procedure describes how to perform a physical inventory using documents, a method that provides more control and supports distributing the counting to multiple employees.
 You can also perform the task by using journals, the **Phys.
 Inventory Journals** and **Whse.
 Phys.
 Inventory Journals** pages.
 For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).<br /><br />
-> Note that if you have locations set up with bins, you must use the **Whse.
+> Note that if you use the Bins or Zones functionality, then you cannot use physical inventory orders.
+In stead, use **Whse.
 Phys.
 Inventory Journal** page to count your warehouse entries before synchronizing them with item ledger entries.

 Counting your inventory by using documents consist of the following overall steps:
 1. Create a physical inventory order with expected item quantities prefilled.